OHIP Jan 22 - Written by Krista DeKuyper

 Birth Control

-Birth control is not covered by OHIP unless you’re 24 or younger or you qualify for a special drug program.
+Birth control is not always covered by OHIP.
+Traditional prescription birth control can be covered if you’re 24 years old or younger or you qualify for a special drug program (OHIP+).

 To learn more about birth control covered through OHIP read this blog.